grafana/grafana/docs/sources/panels/transformations.md

     - [Labels to fields](#labels-to-fields)
   - [Debug transformations](#debug-transformations)

-Keep reading for detailed descriptions of each type of transformation and the options available for each, as well as suggestions for how to use them.
+Keep reading for detailed descriptions of each type of transformation and the options available for each, as well as suggestions on how to use them.

 ### Reduce